leggetter/pusher-js-ext/README.md

 1. Subscriptions can only be made once the connection is in a 'connected' state because the `pusher.connection.socket_id` hasn't been set.
 Need to have pending subscriptions.
 2. If connection is lost each subscription will be subscribed to individually.
-3. At the moment the `PusherExt` object holds a reference to the `Pusher` object.
-Inheritance is probably a better way of doing this.